2 - Quickstart

 If your OS has a Redis package, you can install it using the OS package manager.

-Otherwise, you can invoke ./deps/readies/bin/getredis.
+Otherwise, you can invoke ./deps/readies/bin/getredis

 Getting help

-make help provides a quick summary of the development features.
+provides a quick summary of the development features.

 Building from source

-make will build RedisTimeSeries.
+will build RedisTimeSeries.

-Build artifacts are placed into bin/linux-x64-release (or similar, according to your platform and build options).
+(or similar, according to your platform and build options).

-Use make clean to remove built artifacts. make clean ALL=1 will remove the entire binary artifacts directory.
+to remove built artifacts. make clean ALL=1

 Running Redis with RedisTimeSeries

-The following will run redis and load RedisTimeSeries module.
+The following will run redis

 make run

-You can open redis-cli in another terminal to interact with it.
+in another terminal to interact with it.

 Running tests